zjb421/PingTool/README.md

 Latency
 =======

-Latency tool for Comcast XRE developement
+Latency tool used to measure latency to on the servers.